notify-rs/notify/CONTRIBUTING.md

 endeavour, but also never required.
 Passing `cargo clippy`, which is intentionally set strict but not run in CI, is a bonus, but never required.

-The only requirement, lint-wise, is that the code builds and tests pass.
+The only requirement, lint-wise, is that **the code builds and tests pass**.

 Maintainers will take care of fixing trivial warnings and running the formatter if needed.
 While everyone likes clean code and clean build output, features and